Grilled Peach and Farro Salad

 "Once you've acquired high-quality extra virgin olive oil, it's important to store it properly.
 Heat, light, and exposure to oxygen can all cause oxidation of the fatty acids, which compromises quality and taste.
 Keep your oil somewhere cool, dark, and dry, and try to use it within a year of purchase."

-This is all sounding pretty excellent to me!
+We hope this information is useful, both for this peach salad recipe and in general.
 Olive oil is luscious, rich, totally delicious, super useful and versatile, AND important for so many aspects of our health.
 This is why Johanna and I are both in love with Saratoga Olive Oil, a small business that specializes in carefully-sourced, artisan olive oils.
-Check out their website, they have a huge diversity of products and ship nationwide.

 Demystifying Salt

-Speaking of ingredients that are often misunderstood, don't be surprised when you see salt in this recipe either.
-Despite the fact that salt has gotten a bad reputation in the health world, I believe strongly that salt is an integral part of our diets, both in terms of its flavors and its nutrients.
+Speaking of ingredients that are often misunderstood, don't be surprised when you see salt in this summer farro salad either.
+Despite the fact that salt has gotten a bad reputation in the health world, it is an integral part of our diets, both in terms of its flavors and its nutrients.
 I love working with super-flavorful, mineral-rich finishing salts like this Hawaiian Red Sea Salt from Saratoga Olive Oil because a little bit goes a long way.
-Salt is important, but let's make sure we're enjoying it in ways that really count!
 Johanna and I have similar feelings about salt.
 Here's what she has to say:

 "Salt helps bring food to life!
 I'm a nutritionist with a background in farming and cooking, and I use salt in the kitchen and at the table.
 The important point is that I'm talking about adding salt to whole foods, not adding it to foods that are processed.
 Salt definitely has a time and a place in the kitchen and is a catalyst for properly cooked and flavored whole food dishes.
 Sea salts and natural salts have higher trace mineral contents than your average table salt; table salt is usually devoid of mineral nutrients and can contain anti-caking agents".

-Wouldn't this salad be so perfect for a summer get-together on the deck?
-It's hearty enough to be a main course on its own, or it would work beautifully as a side dish with some grilled fare.
-You could easily add a big scoop of hummus for additional protein, and/or pile on some additional grilled veggies.
+This summery peach salad with basil is versatile and can easily be altered to meet your needs.
+It's hearty enough to be a main course on its own or it would work beautifully as a side dish with some grilled fare.
+You could easily add some chick peas for additional protein and/or pile on some additional grilled veggies.

 • Saratoga Olive Oil Ripe Peach White Balsamic Vinegar.
 Any other fruity white balsamic would be lovely as well.
 Take a look at their Apricot, Grapefruit, or Sicilian Lemon in particular; you could even change up the fruit in the salad to match.